 - 1. Written Warning: When the determination is made that a written warning is the appropriate disciplinary consequence, the employee shall be informed in writing of the inappropriate behavior or poor performance, and of the measures they need to take to correct the concerns.
 The procedure for developing a written warning is as follows: - a.
-The supervisor must hold a pre-disciplinary meeting with the employee to discuss the behavior or performance concern before issuing a written warning.-Before issuing a written warning, the supervisor shall conduct a pre-disciplinary meeting. - b.
+Before issuing a written warning, the supervisor shall conduct a predisciplinary meeting. - b.
 The supervisor shall draft a written warning letter and send it via email to the appropriate Associate/Deputy Director or Director for review. - c.
 The supervisor shall include the following points in the draft written warning: - i.
 A heading/label that clearly indicates the document is a written warning; - ii.
 A thorough description of the specific conduct or performance deficiencies in question; - iii.
 The policy, procedure or other expectation violated; - iv.
 A suggested action plan for improvement including a detailed set of future expectations of the employee; - v.
-The required time frame for expected improvement; - vi.
+The required time frame for expected improvement: - vi.
 A description of the possible additional disciplinary consequences for the lack of improvement or repeated offense(s); and - vii.
 An attached copy of the documentation associated with any verbal counseling or coaching plan that has taken place, to date. - d.
 If the draft written warning is approved by the appropriate Associate/Deputy Director or Director, the supervisor shall finalize it and forward it, along with all supporting documentation, to the Human Resources Director and/or Human Resources Manager for review to assure that the appropriate procedures have been followed.
 See the Performance Management Toolkit for Managers on the employee intranet site (HealthNet/HR Publications) for templates. - e.
 After the Human Resources Director and/or Human Resources Manager has reviewed the written warning and determined that it has been drafted in accordance with agency policy, the supervisor shall meet with the employee to discuss the terms of the warning.
 The supervisor and employee shall sign and date the written warning.
 The purpose of the employee's signature is to indicate receipt of the document.
 The signed written warning shall be sent to Human Resources for inclusion in the employee's personnel file.
 If the employee refuses to sign, the supervisor shall inform the employee that they can simply initial the document and state they disagree.
 The supervisor may also ask another supervisor to witness that the warning was given to the employee.